Professor Julia Hillner

 Follow-on Fellowship, Alexander-von-Humboldt Stiftung, Autumn Semester 2017-18

-She is also a member of the Associazione Internazionale di Archeologia Classica (AIAC)
+Julia is a member of the Associazione Internazionale di Archeologia Classica (AIAC)

 Julia’s research interests focus on anything to do with late Roman law: from the political, social and philosophical contexts of its production and codification at the imperial centre, to legal practices ‘on the ground’ and how they helped individuals to shape their relationships and environment.